Bug report #14447

 I think it is a rounding issue somewhere in qgsadvanceddigitizingwidget.cpp.
 Calculating 8mm in GK based systems and UTM based systems may make a difference, and there is some rounding going on in the file (example) .

-#2 Updated by R. R. over 4 years ago
+#2 Updated by R. R. almost 5 years ago

 - Assignee set to Saber Razmjooei